What is Co-Employment: A Quick Guide for Employers

 When you hear the term “co-employment,” what comes to mind?

 A lot of employers think it means working with a staffing agency, leasing employees, or giving up control over their employees to an outside company.
-These common misconceptions couldn’t be further from the truth.
+These common misconceptions couldn’t be further from the actual co-employment definition.

-In this article, we’ll explain how co-employment actually works, and help you understand if it might be a good fit for your business.
+But what is co-employment exactly?
+In this article, we’ll explain how co-employment actually works, explore some co-employment risks, and help you understand if it might be a good fit for your business.

 “Co-employment” might sound complicated, but it’s just HR jargon.
 Co-employment refers to the legal arrangement that lets business owners share certain employer responsibilities (and risks) with an outside partner, called a Professional Employer Organization (PEO).